LUMI: Funding

 LUMI is co-funded by the EuroHPC Joint Undertaking and the LUMI Consortium, which is composed of the following countries: Finland, Belgium, Czech Republic, Denmark, Estonia, Iceland, Norway, the Netherlands, Poland, Sweden, and Switzerland.
 The total budget is €144.5 million.

 Energy

 The computer uses 100% hydroelectric energy, and the heat it generates will be captured and used to heat buildings in the area, making LUMI one of the most environmentally efficient supercomputers in the world.
 The former UPM paper mill where LUMI is located had only a single 2 minute power outage during its 38 years of operations thanks to the site's reliable connection to the national grid.

 Operation

 Half of LUMI's capacity belongs to the EuroHPC Joint Undertaking, 20% of which is reserved for industry and SME use.
 The other half is shared among the LUMI Consortium countries, according to each country’s financial contribution.

 By June 2021 pilot projects had been selected for the first run of the CPU partition, scheduled for September 2021, with full operations including the GPU partition planned for 2022.

+Bull Contract

+In August 31st 2026, the EuroHPC joint undertaking (EuroHPC JU) and the LUMI AI Factory consortium awarded the french state-owned company Bull a €387,8 million contract to design, deliver, install and maintain a new AI-optimised supercomputer.